Depositphotos

-Depositphotos is a royalty-free content marketplace with headquarters in New York, USA.
-The company was founded by Dmitry Sergeev in November 2009 in Kyiv, Ukraine.
+Depositphotos is a company operating a royalty-free content website with headquarters in New York, USA.
+It was founded by Dmitry Sergeev in November 2009 in Kyiv, Ukraine.
 The Depositphotos library has over 200 million files, including royalty-free stock photos, vector images, video clips, and editorial files.
 In 2012, the Depositphotos library exceeded 10 million files in less than four years and was considered one of the fastest-growing photobanks in the world.

 The Depositphotos library consists of 200 million files and includes a community of 100,000 contributors.

 History

-2009–2012

 In November 2009, entrepreneur Dmitry Sergeev founded Depositphotos in Kyiv, Ukraine.
 In 2011, Depositphotos received $3 million in Series A funding from AIM-listed TMT investments.

-2013–2014

 In 2013, in direct competition with Foap and EyeEm Depositphotos launched Clashot, a service to sell and purchase mobile stock photographs that received the Best Mobile App award at Microstock Expo in Berlin.

 During 2013, the Depositphotos library grew to 20 million files and registered their one-millionth client.
 The same year Forbes Ukraine gave the microstock agency a valuation of nearly $100 million.
 In 2014, Depositphotos launched Bird In Flight, an online magazine about photography and visual culture, which also includes the online magazine WAS and an international photography award "Bird In Flight Prize".

-2015–2016

 The company's second major investment was from the EBRD and TMT Investments in December 2015.
 The following year, the library size grew to 50 million files and the company launched Enterprise Solution, a platform for corporate clients and more efficient team collaboration.

-2017–2018

 In 2017, Depositphotos announced the release of Crello, an online graphic design tool with ready-made templates to create designs without professional skills.
 The same year, the company opened Lightfield Productions, the biggest photography studio in Eastern Europe.

-2019–2020

 The Depositphotos library celebrated 100 million files in 2019.
 Crello, one of the brands of Depositphotos, released their mobile applications for iOS and Android.
 In 2019, the Clashot application was terminated.

-2021

 In October 2021, Depositphotos and all subsidiaries was acquired by Vistaprint for a total price of $85 million.
 Crello will be renamed to VistaCreate.
 Vadim Nekhai, ex-CEO of Despositphotos, becomes the VP of VistaCreate.

 Brands

-Depositphotos library

-Depositphotos currently has several payment models both for individuals and companies.
-All images are sold under a royalty-free license with two main types of licenses – standard and extended.
-Editorial files are available under a limited Standard license.

-Crello

-Crello is an online graphic design tool that allows one to create designs for social media, blogs, marketing materials, and other types of ads quickly and without professional design skills.
-Crello features 25,000 professionally designed templates for static designs and 5,000+ animated templates.
-Crello has an integrated Depositphotos library, 500,000+ premium photos, and two mobile applications for iOS and Android.